 - For the description, enter a single sentence that describes the nature of your section into this box.
 Many search engines return this text as part of their search results page.

-- For the keywords, enter a series of words (seperated by a comma) that matches what you think a potential visitor to your web site may type into a search engine.
+- For the keywords, enter a series of words (seperated by a comma) that matches what you think a potential visitors to our web site may type into a search.

 Generate custom social media cards